MikeTech93/ServerlessFramework/README.md

     cd .\AWS\SimpleLambdaAndAPIGateway\

+4. install node modules

+    npm install

-4. Deploy the infrastructure in AWS
+5. Deploy the infrastructure in AWS

     serverless deploy

-5. The CLI output should show an endpoint which you can copy and paste into your browser to return the following message:
+6. The CLI output should show an endpoint which you can copy and paste into your browser to return the following message:

     "message": "Go Serverless v1.0!
 Your function executed successfully!"

-6. You can also check in Cloud Formation, API Gateway & Lambda Function to check its been deployed successfully
+7. You can also check in Cloud Formation, API Gateway & Lambda Function to check its been deployed successfully

-7. Once you're happy its working then you can remove the infrastructure
+8. Once you're happy its working then you can remove the infrastructure

     serverless remove